mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/azure/advanced/prerequisites/index.md

 <p class="message--note"><strong>NOTE: </strong>On macOS, Docker runs in a virtual machine.
 Configure this virtual machine with at least 8GB of memory.</strong></p>

 If you use these instructions to create a cluster on Azure using the DKP default settings without any edits to configuration files or additional flags, your cluster will be deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.
+For Enterprise, the recommendation is at least four worker nodes.
+Essential, however, only requires one worker node.
+DKP creates the worker nodes via CLI and will use acceptable numbers by default.

 ## Azure prerequisites